Skip to main content

 Stations span the standard MMI themes: motivation, ethics, communication, teamwork and reflection on work experience.
 BSMS additionally probes awareness of health inequalities, the social determinants of health, and the ability to thrive in a joint-university teaching model that splits time between Brighton and Sussex campuses.

-UCAT is used for interview shortlisting, with all four cognitive subtests considered.
+UCAT is used for interview shortlisting, with all three cognitive subtests considered.
 BSMS admits roughly 135 students each cycle to its 5-year MBBS, and has a longstanding commitment to widening access — the BMBS Foundation Year and contextual offer schemes are integral to the school's identity.

 Key Facts at a Glance